myrrlyn/myrrlyn.net/source/klaus.html.md

 ### Miscellaneous

 - Braids, French braids, and fishtails on a high level.
 Couples dashing looks and ruffian humor with dreamboat skills – plus who doesn’t enjoy having their hair played with.
 Contact for proof of skill.
-- Woodworking – grew up in a cabinet makers shop and am known to procure trinkets or gifts.
+- Woodworking – grew up in a cabinet maker’s shop and am known to procure trinkets or gifts.
 Examples are shown below.

 <div id="img-gallery">
 <div id="klaus-lamp" class="img-row"></div>